amigavision/amigavision.github.io/sd.md

 The only downside?
 They don’t come in extremely high capacity versions, but if you have more than 256GB of ROMs/disc images, you should probably reconsider how many of those games you can actually play in a human lifetime. 😄

+If you absolutely need more than 256GB of storage for your games, consider an external USB drive or network drive — obviously this is impractical for handheld/mobile devices.

 ---